thasso/pyjip/docs/source/tools_and_pipelines.rst

 Here, ``self`` is the actual tool instance created by the decorator and populated with the options.

-An alternative approach, and suitable when you deal with more complex tools, is to implement the tool not as a function but as a class.
+An alternative approach, and as well suitable when you deal with more complex tools, is to implement the tool not as a function but as a class.
 This enables you to add more than just the ``run`` or ``get_command`` functions, but also provide a ``validate`` implementation and even customize other parts of the tool